SherlockPsy/Life/laws/MASTER_INFRASTRUCTURE.md

-# MASTER_INFRASTRUCTURE
+# MASTER_INFRASTRUCTURE (v7)
-## Storage, Deployment, and System Plumbing
+## Storage, Deployment, Invocation Plumbing, and Mechanical Integrity

-Version: 6.0 (Constitutional Lock)
+Version: 7.0
 Status: AUTHORITATIVE

+Infrastructure defines the physical and technical substrate of the system.

+Infrastructure exists to:
+- store text,
+- retrieve text,
+- forward text,
+- persist text,
+- enforce mechanical integrity.

+Infrastructure does NOT:
+- interpret,
+- infer,
+- optimise,
+- simulate,
+- decide,
+- evaluate meaning,
+- shape behaviour,
+- manage narrative.

+If infrastructure appears intelligent, the system is broken.

 ---

 ## PREAMBLE

-This document defines the **technical substrate** of the system.
+This document governs databases, storage rules, invocation plumbing, model invocation boundaries, and transport.

-It does NOT define:
+It explicitly does NOT define:
-- cognition
-- agency
+- agency,
-- psychology
+- psychology,
-- behaviour
+- realism,
-- realism
+- pacing,
-- pacing
+- motivation,
-- outcomes
+- initiative,
-- “what should happen”
+- outcomes.

-Those are constitutional concerns handled elsewhere.
+Those belong to constitutional and world law.

-Infrastructure exists to **support**, not to decide.
+Infrastructure is intentionally stupid.

 ---

-## ARTICLE I — PRINCIPLES
+## ARTICLE I — CORE PRINCIPLES

-### I.1 Infrastructure Is Dumb
+### I.1 Infrastructure Is Dumb (Non-Negotiable)

-Infrastructure:
+Infrastructure may only:

+- store text,
-- stores text
+- retrieve text,
-- retrieves text
+- stream text,
-- forwards text
+- forward text,
-- persists text
+- enforce constraints.

-Infrastructure does not:
+Infrastructure MUST NOT:

-- interpret
-- infer
+- infer state,
+- derive meaning,
+- collapse text into variables,
-- optimise
+- summarise authority,
-- simulate
+- rank importance,
-- decide
+- decide relevance.

-If infrastructure begins to “understand”, the system is broken.
+Any system component that “understands” text is violating this law.

 ---

 ### I.2 Text Fidelity

 All authoritative text:

-- is stored verbatim
+- is stored verbatim,
-- is retrieved verbatim
+- is retrieved verbatim,
-- is forwarded verbatim
+- is forwarded verbatim.

+There is:
-There is no rewriting layer.
+- no rewriting layer,
-There is no compression layer.
+- no compression layer,
-There is no semantic normalisation.
+- no semantic normalisation,
+- no cleanup pass.

+Spelling errors persist.
+Contradictions persist.
+Mess persists.

+Reality is not hygienic.

 ---

 ### I.3 Append-Only Reality

-The authoritative record is append-only.
+The authoritative record is strictly append-only.

 Infrastructure MUST NOT:

-- mutate prior rows,
+- mutate past rows,
-- “clean up” text,
-- rewrite for readability,
+- delete rows,
-- merge entries,
+- merge rows,
+- reorder rows,
+- “fix” text,
 - replace history with summaries.

 Corrections exist only as new rows.

 ---

-## ARTICLE II — DATA STORES
+## ARTICLE II — AUTHORITATIVE DATA STORES

-### II.1 Authoritative Store (PostgreSQL)
+### II.1 Authoritative Ledger (PostgreSQL)

-PostgreSQL is the **authoritative ledger**.
+PostgreSQL is the sole authority on existence.

 It stores:

-- Public Evidence (Recorder)
+- public evidence,
-- Private / Unrendered Reality (private text)
+- private / unrendered text,
-- World Fact Seeds / World Facts (as text)
-- Identity Documents
-- System Configuration (non-behavioural)
-- Invocation Events (as operational audit, not narrative)
+- world facts and fact seeds,
+- plans and commitments,
+- identity constraint documents,
+- invocation audit records.

 It does NOT store:

-- inferred state
+- inferred state,
-- scores
+- counters,
-- counters
+- meters,
-- metrics
+- decay values,
-- derived psychology
+- importance labels,
-- pacing variables
+- emotional tags,
-- “importance” labels
+- behavioural flags.

 ---

-### II.2 Recorder Table (Conceptual)
+### II.2 Recorder Rows (Conceptual Model)

-The Recorder table is append-only.

-Each row contains:
+Each recorder row contains:

-- sequential index (monotonic ordering key)
+- monotonic ordering key,
-- timestamp (anchored to system time for ordering/audit; not a simulation engine)
+- timestamp (system time, not simulation),
-- raw text content
+- raw text content,
-- authorship attribution (participant / agent / world)
+- authorship attribution,
-- visibility classification (renderable vs unrendered)
+- visibility classification,
-- invocation reference (linking a row to the invocation that permitted it)
+- invocation reference.

 No row is ever updated.
 No row is ever deleted.

 ---

+### II.3 Atomic Bundles (Hard Integrity)

+1) A single invocation may produce multiple rows.
+2) These rows form one atomic bundle.
+3) Either all rows commit, or none do.
+4) Ordering inside a bundle is preserved exactly.
+5) Bundles MUST NOT interleave.

+Retries MUST NOT duplicate rows.
+Idempotency is mandatory.

+---

+## ARTICLE III — SYSTEM TIME (MECHANICAL ONLY)

-### II.3 System Time (Independent, Continuous)
+### III.1 System Time Coordinate

 Infrastructure maintains a system time coordinate that:

+- advances continuously,
-- advances continuously and monotonically,
+- advances independently of writing,
-- is independent of writing activity,
+- is monotonic and irreversible,
-- is not aligned to OS wall-clock by default,
-- is initialised explicitly at system start (or run start),
+- is initialised explicitly at system start,
-- is irreversible.
+- is not aligned to OS time by default.

-System time exists regardless of whether anything is written.
+System time exists even if nothing is written.

-Infrastructure MUST NOT:
-- pause time because nothing is written,
-- advance time by narration,
-- treat time advancement as an outcome engine.
+---

+### III.2 What System Time Is For

-System time is an independent number used for:
+System time is used ONLY for:

 - timestamps,
+- ordering guarantees,
-- ordering,
+- auditability,
-- contextual reference when loaded into an invocation.
+- contextual reference when permitted.

+System time MUST NOT:

+- advance reality,
+- trigger events,
+- force writing,
+- simulate life.

 ---

-### II.4 “Last Written” Pointer (Operational Only)
+### III.3 “Last Written” Pointer

-Infrastructure may maintain a pointer referencing the last written Recorder row.
+Infrastructure may maintain a pointer to the last written row.

 This pointer:

-- exists for efficient streaming and polling,
+- exists for streaming efficiency only,
-- advances only when a new row is written,
-- has no special narrative meaning.
+- has no narrative meaning,

-This pointer MUST NOT be defined as “the present” in a way that overrides:
+- MUST NOT be treated as “the present.”

-- the independent system time coordinate,
-- the Constitution’s time rules,
-- lived perception requirements.
+Reality is not defined by a pointer.

 ---

-### II.5 Atomic Bundles (Write Integrity)

-A single invocation may produce multiple writes (public and/or private).

-Infrastructure MUST support committing these writes as an atomic bundle:
-- either all rows in the bundle are written, or none are,
-- bundle ordering is preserved exactly as produced,
-- each row is linked to the invocation reference.

-Infrastructure MUST NOT:
-- partially commit a bundle,
-- reorder within a bundle,
-- duplicate rows via retries.

-Idempotency and bundling are integrity constraints, not behaviour logic.

----

-## ARTICLE III — VECTOR STORE (QDRANT)
+## ARTICLE IV — VECTOR STORE (QDRANT)

-### III.1 Purpose
+### IV.1 Purpose

 Qdrant exists solely to support **selective rereading**.

-It is used for:
+It supports:

-- retrieving relevant past text
-- based on semantic similarity
+- semantic similarity retrieval,
+- mechanical relevance search.

-It is NOT used for:
+It does NOT support:

-- memory compression
+- memory compression,
-- summarisation into authority
+- summarisation into authority,
+- importance ranking,
-- state inference
+- decay modelling,
-- behaviour shaping
+- behavioural shaping.
-- salience ranking as “importance”

 ---

-### III.2 Indexing Rules
+### IV.2 Indexing Rules

-Only raw authoritative text blocks may be indexed.
+Only raw authoritative text may be indexed.

-No metadata labels that encode:
+Indexes MUST NOT include metadata encoding:

+- emotion,
-- emotion
+- intent,
-- intent
+- priority,
-- priority
+- truth,
-- importance
+- importance,
-- decay
+- identity IDs,
-- truth
+- scene IDs,
-- “thread IDs”
+- thread IDs.

+Text in.
-Text in equals text out.
+Text out.

 ---

-### III.3 Retrieval Discipline
+### IV.3 Retrieval Discipline

 Retrieval:

-- is mechanical
-- is relevance-based
+- asserts no correctness,
-- asserts no correctness
+- asserts no completeness,
+- may fail silently.

-Failure to retrieve is meaningful.
+Failure to retrieve context is meaningful.
-The system does not compensate by inventing missing context.
+Infrastructure MUST NOT compensate by inventing context.

 ---

-## ARTICLE IV — MODEL INVOCATION
+## ARTICLE V — MODEL INVOCATION BOUNDARIES

-### IV.1 Models Used
+### V.1 Models Are Stateless Services

-The system uses models as stateless services (names may change by implementation), including:
+All models are invoked as stateless services.
-- a renderer model
-- a reasoning/agent-writing model (if separated)

-Models are invoked as:
-- stateless services
-- with explicit input
-- producing explicit output

----

-### IV.2 No Persistent Model State

 Models:

-- do not retain memory
+- retain no memory,
-- do not maintain continuity
+- hold no continuity,
-- do not store state
+- store no state.

-All continuity lives in stored text.
+All continuity lives exclusively in written text.

 ---

-### IV.3 Prompt Discipline (Critical)
+### V.2 Prompt Assembly Discipline

-Infrastructure MUST ensure that prompts contain:
+Infrastructure MUST ensure prompts contain ONLY:

-- only text that is permitted to be loaded for that invocation,
-- only text that exists in the authoritative record (or is being proposed to be written in that invocation),
+- text that exists in the authoritative record,
-- no injected labels that behave like hidden state,
-- no inferred facts presented as if they were written.

-Infrastructure MUST NOT enforce the false rule “if it wouldn’t appear on screen, it must not appear in the prompt”.

-Written ≠ rendered.

-Unrendered/private text is real and may be included in prompts when:
-- it is authorised for that agent’s context,
-- it is required for continuity of that agent,
+- text permitted for the invoked agent,
-- it is loaded as text, not as variables.
+- text relevant to the invocation context,
+- the current Scene Anchor when required.

-Infrastructure MUST NOT:
+Infrastructure MUST NOT inject:

-- leak another agent’s private text into a different agent’s prompt,
+- inferred facts,
-- collapse private text into behavioural meters,
+- behavioural hints,
+- summaries as authority,
-- add “helpful” commentary about what should happen.
+- “helpful” framing,
+- identity demonstrations,
+- internal system commentary.

 ---

-## ARTICLE V — STREAMING AND DEVICES

-### V.1 Live Observation

-Clients connect via:
-- streaming (SSE or WebSocket)

-They receive:
+### V.3 Identity Handling (Critical)

+Infrastructure MUST NOT expose numeric IDs to models.

+Identity is conveyed only via:

+- semantic descriptors,
+- persistent constraints,
-- newly written Recorder rows
+- accumulated written continuity.

-- in order
-- without buffering future content
+Full biographies MUST NOT be re-injected every turn.

+Identity persistence is enforced by constraint, not repetition.

 ---

+## ARTICLE VI — SCENE CONTEXT MECHANICS

+### VI.1 Scene Anchor Handling

+Infrastructure MUST support:

+- Scene Anchor caching,
+- single-send semantics,
+- explicit re-injection only on:
+  - context exhaustion, OR
+  - explicit scene change.

+Scene Anchors are:

+- total,
+- never partial,
+- never diff-based.

+---

+### VI.2 Context Exhaustion Tracking

+1) Token tracking exists outside the LLM.
+2) Infrastructure MUST track remaining usable context.
+3) When remaining context drops below threshold:
+   - full Scene Anchor is re-injected.
+4) The LLM MUST NOT detect or manage its own limits.

+---

+## ARTICLE VII — STREAMING & CLIENTS

+### VII.1 Observation Is Passive

+Client connections:

+- do not trigger invocation,
+- do not advance time,
+- do not generate output,
+- do not cause writes.

+Watching is inert.

+---

-### V.2 Cross-Device Continuity
+### VII.2 Cross-Device Continuity

 Because:

-- Recorder is authoritative,
+- the ledger is authoritative,
-- ordering keys are global,
+- ordering is global,
-- system time is global per active run,
+- system time is global,

-Any device may disconnect and reconnect and see:
+any client may disconnect and reconnect without loss of reality.
-- the same accumulated reality
-- the same ordering
-- the same authoritative text

-No session state exists on the client.
+No client session state exists.

 ---

-### V.3 Observation Is Passive

-Client connection:
-- does not trigger invocation
-- does not advance time
-- does not generate output
-- does not cause writes

-Watching is passive.

----

-## ARTICLE VI — SECURITY AND ACCESS
+## ARTICLE VIII — SECURITY & ACCESS

-### VI.1 Administrative Access
+### VIII.1 Administrative Access

-Administrative access may allow:
+Administrative access may inspect:

-- inspection of Recorder
-- inspection of Identity Documents
-- inspection of World Fact Seeds / World Facts
+- ledger contents,
-- inspection of invocation logs (operational)
+- invocation logs,
+- identity constraint documents.

 Administrative access MUST NOT:

-- alter past evidence
+- alter past text,
-- inject hidden state
+- inject hidden state,
-- manipulate outcomes
-- rewrite or “fix” contradictions
+- rewrite contradictions,
+- influence outcomes.

 ---

-### VI.2 Separation of Concerns
+### VIII.2 Separation of Concerns

 Infrastructure enforces:

-- access control
+- access control,
-- rate limiting
+- rate limiting,
+- transport integrity,
-- API boundaries
+- append-only guarantees.
-- integrity constraints (append-only, idempotency, atomic bundles)

-It does NOT enforce:
+Infrastructure does NOT enforce:

-- realism
+- realism,
-- behaviour
+- narrative quality,
-- pacing
+- psychological correctness,
-- narrative quality
+- behavioural appropriateness.
-- “correctness” of beliefs

 ---

-## ARTICLE VII — FAILURE MODES (GUARDS)
+## ARTICLE IX — FAILURE MODES

+Infrastructure MUST fail explicitly when:

+- atomicity cannot be guaranteed,
+- idempotency is threatened,
+- ordering cannot be preserved,
+- forbidden mechanisms are attempted.

-Infrastructure MUST actively avoid:
+Infrastructure MUST NOT:

-- background jobs that simulate life
-- cron-based advancement of reality
-- implicit state creation
+- auto-heal,
-- caching that alters order
-- retries that duplicate authoritative writes
-- auto-healing that invents data

-If infrastructure starts “helping”, it is wrong.
+- invent missing data,
+- “do something reasonable.”

+If it cannot uphold law, it must stop.

 ---

 ## FINAL RULE

-Infrastructure exists to move text safely and preserve integrity.
+Infrastructure moves text.
+It preserves order.
+It enforces nothing else.

-Anything beyond that belongs elsewhere and is forbidden here.
+Anything smarter belongs elsewhere and is forbidden here.

----

-END OF INFRASTRUCTURE SPEC